Wednesday, 20 March 2024

 LX10AVC getting its own back at 1320

 We turned left out of the bus Hub heading east but at the next intersection turned left to go under the railway and then left at the next roundabout so as to be travelling west.
 This meant we passed the southern end of the truncated Sittingbourne and Kemsley light railway and then on through Milton Regis, where we passed the end of Chalkwell Road.
-Beyond this we crossed over the railway line to Sheerness and entered an area on considerable recent domestic building.
-We turned right into one such estate The Meads.
-A not unreasonable name given the marshy nature of the area and once out the northern end of this estate along Sonora Way we headed left along Quinton Road past an even more recently built estate Amber Fields.
+Beyond this we crossed over the railway line to Sheerness and entered an area of considerable recent domestic building.
+We turned right into one such estate: The Meads.
+This was not unreasonable name given the marshy nature of the area and once out the northern end of this estate along Sonora Way we headed left along Quinton Road past an even more recently built estate Amber Fields.
 At the end of this road we turned right onto the original A249 and ran briskly along this road until we reached Iwade ar 1337.

 The truncated end of the Sittingbourne and Kemsley

-Light railway which used to run much nearer the mainline station
+light railway which used to run much nearer the mainline station

 Typical marshland scenery with